top of page

 MODERNIZATION

-City of Oakland Charter
+Learn More About the City of Oakland Charter

 The Charter is the framework for how Oakland’s city government operates.
 It lays out who holds power, how those officials operate and are held accountable, what rules govern city employees, and how essential municipal functions—budgeting, licensing, infrastructure, and elections—are all carried out.
 While many smaller cities and towns are general law cities bound by state law, most large cities in the state of California have elected to adopt their own charters in order to have local control over how their city is governed.